JUnit Tutorial: Setting Up, Writing, and Running Java Unit Tests

 8 min read

 Understand the basics and scale your unit testing practice like a pro with this tutorial.

-Unit testing is a form of white box testing, in which test cases are based on internal structure.
-The tester chooses inputs to explore particular paths, and determines the appropriate output.
+Unit testing is a form of white box testing in which test cases are based on internal structure.
+The tester chooses inputs to exercise particular paths through the code and configures assertions that validate the output.
 The purpose of unit testing is to examine the individual components or pieces of methods/classes to verify functionality, ensuring the behavior is as expected.

-JUnit is a Java unit testing framework that’s one of the best test methods for regression testing.
-An open-source framework, it is used to write and run repeatable automated tests.
+JUnit is the most popular Java unit testing framework.
+An open-source framework, it’s used to write and run repeatable automated tests.

 So let’s dive right in.
 Here are the steps to set up JUnit.

 The more common IDEs, such as Eclipse and IntelliJ, will already have JUnit testing integration installed by default.
-If one is not using an IDE and perhaps relying solely on a build system such as Maven or Gradle, the installation of Junit 4/5 is handled via the pom.xml or build.gradle, respectively.
-It is important to note that Junit 5 was split into 3 modules, one of those being a vintage module that supports annotation/syntax of Junit 4 and 3 (although usage of Junit 3 is frankly dismal and typically seen only in much older projects).
+If you’re not using an IDE and perhaps relying solely on a build system such as Maven or Gradle, the installation of JUnit 4/5 is handled via the pom.xml or build.gradle file, respectively.

-To add JUnit 4 to your Maven, build the following to the pom.xml.
-Be mindful of version:
+To add JUnit 4 to Maven, add the following to pom.xml.

 For Gradle, add the following to the build.gradle: